Format of Sesame Street: Format changes after the 1990s

 In 2002, Sesame Street's producers went further in changing the show to reflect its younger audience and the increase in their viewers' sophistication.
 They expanded the "Elmo's World" concept by, as San Francisco Chronicle TV critic Tim Goodman called it, "deconstructing" the show.
-They changed the structure of the entire show to a more narrative format, which made the show easier for young children to navigate.
+They changed the structure of the entire show from its original 'magazine' format to a more narrative format, which made the show easier for young children to navigate.
 Arlene Sherman, a co-executive producer for 25 years, called the show's new look "startlingly different".

 "Elmo's World" stopped production in 2009, when the producers of Sesame Street began taking steps to increase the age of their viewers and to increase the show's ratings, and because the show's curriculum was not designed for a younger audience.
-They were successful; by the end of the show's 40th anniversary in 2009, 3-year-old viewers had increased by 41 percent, 4-year-olds by 4 percent, and 5-year-olds by 21 percent.
+A new format where Murray Monster introduces segments somewhat in a manner that resembles typical children's television programming blocks at the time was introduced during the show's 40th anniversary.
+They were successful; by the end of the show's 40th anniversary in 2009–10, 3-year-old viewers had increased by 41 percent, 4-year-olds by 4 percent, and 5-year-olds by 21 percent.
 In 2012, "Elmo's World" was replaced by "Elmo the Musical"; even though it was designed for older viewers, the producers hoped that younger children would still enjoy it.
 "Elmo's World" segments continued to appear in repeats, DVDs, and on the show's website.
-In 2017, the 47th season of Sesame Street began airing on the cable subscription service HBO, Elmo's World returned, in a newly designed segment that ran five minutes at the end of each episode.
+In 2016, the 46th season of Sesame Street began airing on the cable subscription service HBO, and in the following season in 2017, Elmo's World returned, in a newly designed segment that ran five minutes at the end of each episode.
 Steve Youngwood, the Sesame Workshop's CEO, called it "fresh, contemporary".
-Also in 2017, in response to the changing viewing habits of toddlers, the show's producers decreased its length from one hour to thirty minutes, focused on fewer characters, removed the pop culture references "once included as winks for their parents", and focused "on a single backbone topic".
+Also in 2016 and 2017, in response to the changing viewing habits of toddlers at this time, the show's producers decreased its length from one hour to thirty minutes, focused on fewer characters but dropped most of the original human cast members that had been a part of the show since its initial launch in 1969, removed the pop culture references "once included as winks for their parents", and focused "on a single backbone topic".

+Starting with Season 56 in 2025, Sesame Street lengthened its story segments from nine to 11 minutes and introduced a new animated series, Tales from 123.